alierfanianomidvar/semicolon/README.md

 fixing any related issues.
 He also collaborated with others to implement Swagger and design and imple- ment the wireframe for the system layout and contributed to the implementation of the material and user API methods, as well as some methods in the User module.

+### `Mohammad Torabi`
+As part of his responsibilities, he created the Receipt entity and implemented the Storage module of the back-end system using Spring Boot.
+To achieve this, he had to design and implement the API, repository, and service layers for the Storage entity.
+In addition, he contributed to the implementation of some methods in the User and Receipt modules and edited the project documentation.